RemitaNet/remita-inline-sdk-rrr-flutter/README.md

 ## Support
-Join our Slack channel at http://bit.ly/RemitaDevSlack.
+Join our Slack community and support channel at http://bit.ly/RemitaDevSlack.
  For all other support needs, support@remita.net